PufferFinance/website-docs/docs/stake.md

 In the case of stETH and wstETH, you will need to first sign a Permit in order to allow the Puffer Protocol to spend your stETH/wstETH.
 Please note that the Permit is a signature and not a transaction, so you will not be charged any gas fees for it.

 In the case of ETH, no Permit is needed since ETH is a native token on the Ethereum blockchain.

+If you are staking WETH, you will need to sign a transaction to approve the Puffer Protocol to spend your WETH.

 In any case, you will need to sign a transaction to stake your funds and receive your pufETH.